 Very few things scream “weekend” quite like jumping in a swimming pool.
 If you’re in Austin, pack a picnic and head to Barton Springs or Deep Eddy for an evening swim.
 Or, invite yourself to your friend’s apartment pool, hit up a neighborhood city pool, or if you’re lucky enough, head to a nearby beach or lake.
-The only requirement is that you’ve got to completely submerge yourself in the water and swim (don’t worry, your hair will be just fine.)
+The only requirement is that you have to completely submerge yourself in the water and swim.

 Many weeknights, my brain goes into super-efficiency mode and I don’t even think about doing just-for-fun things like going to a movie.
-Get a ‘sitter if you need one and catch a movie you’ve been wanting to see – and yes, popcorn totally counts as dinner (just ask Olivia Pope).
+Get a ‘sitter if you need one and catch a movie you’ve been wanting to see—and yes, popcorn totally counts as dinner.

 Take an Actual Lunch Break

 If time allows, carve out a little space in your day when you can mindfully enjoy your midday meal.
 No phone.
 No computer.
 Just you and your lunch.
 (OK, the company of coworkers is welcome, too!)
 Pay attention to how your food tastes and connect with all smells and sounds around you.
 While it might feel a little uncomfortable at first, lean into it—there’s plenty of joy to be found.

 This is one of those things that’s so simple, it’s almost hard to believe how much of an effect it can have on my day.
 In the morning when I’m going over my schedule for the day ahead, I carve out at least one hour of “recess.”
 This means a break from all work, commitments, and most importantly, my phone and computer.
 It could be an early AM surf class, leisurely walk on my lunch break, long bath with candles and a book after work, or a dance party with my kids before bedtime.
 Just put that recess on your calendar like any other appointment, and don’t let the busyness of life get in the way.